zackabrah/phaser-game-lobby/README.md

   `npm install && bower install`

-+ Run a local development server with this command:
++ Run a local server with this command:

   `npm start`

++ Visit [http://localhost:3000](http://localhost:3000) in your browser